 Some surfaces such as tarmac can get very hot in summer and may cause damage to animals pads.
 And don’t forget that pets get sunburnt too, so a pet safe sun cream should be used on exposed skin.
 Ensure there is access to shaded areas, you can even cool the drinking water down with ice cubes.

 We all love a barbeque when it’s warm but eating under cooked meat or meat with bones in can be a cause injuries or illness.
 And don’t forget it’s not just cats and dogs that have difficulties, other species such as rabbits and guinea pigs needs the same access to water and protection from the sun!
-Have fun and if you need us as usual we are available on 01706 656559!
+Have fun and remember, when you need a reliable vets in Rochdale, we are here for you.
+We are available on 01706 656559!

 Click here to contact us!